Same-sex marriage in Belgium: Background and summary

 Same-sex marriage has been legal in Belgium since 1 June 2003, making it the second country in the world to open marriage to same-sex couples, after the Netherlands, and 9 days ahead of the Canadian province of Ontario.
 Legislation to grant marriage rights to same-sex couples was passed by both chambers of the Federal Parliament in November 2002 and January 2003 with the support of most political parties, and received royal assent on 13 February 2003.
 In Belgian public discourse, same-sex marriage is commonly known as "marriage for all" or as "homomarriage".
+(Note: Same-sex marriage is commonly referred to in media and civil society as homohuwelijk (/nl/) or holebihuwelijk in Dutch, as mariage pour tous (/fr/, meaning "marriage for all") in French, and as Ehe für alle (/de/) in German.
+In Walloon, it is simply referred to as mariaedje omossecsuwel.)

 In the late 1990s, gay rights organisations in Belgium lobbied for the legalization of same-sex marriage.
 Belgian civil law did not explicitly require that two people be of opposite gender to be able to marry, as this was considered self-evident.
 Private member's bills in the 1990s by Vlaams Blok senators to add this as an explicit requirement were never considered.